vkbo/novelWriter/setup/README.md

 `qthelp` – Build the help documentation for use with the Qt Assistant.
 Run before install to have local help enable in the the installed version

+`qtlupdate` – Update the translation files for internationalisation.

+`qtlrelease` – Build the language files for internationalisation.

 `sample` – Build the sample project as a zip file.
 Run before install to enable creating sample projects in the in-app New Project Wizard.